ojcharles/WeightedLD/README.md

  **Common arguments:**

-`--min-acgt` Sets a minimum fraction of A,C,G & T required for a site to be considered in LD and weighting calculations.
-Increase to account for poor sequence coverage., default: 0.8
+`--min-acgt` Sets a minimum fraction of A,C,G & T required for a site to be considered in LD and weighting calculations, increase to account for poor sequence coverage, default: 0.8

 `--min-variability`  The minimum (dominant) minor allele fraction for a site to be considered in LD calculations, default: 0.02